Install AppExchange Packages

 Remember those Ursa Major solar panels that do a little magic converting sunlight to energy?
 There’s a little magic in AppExchange, too.
 When you click Get It Now to install a package, the AppExchange Account Picker displays all of your Salesforce orgs that you:

 Click the arrows in Connected Salesforce Accounts to select which org to install the package into.
 Don’t see the account you want?
 Check that you connected the account to your Trailblazer.me profile, and have the Manage Billing permission.

 Install the Adoption Dashboards App

-- Org—You’ll install the app in a Trailhead Playground (or DE org) that you use for testing new features and completing Trailhead challenges.
+- Org: You install the app in a Trailhead Playground (or DE org) that you use for testing new features and completing Trailhead challenges.
 That way, Ursa Major’s users won’t be impacted if something unexpected happens.

-- Access—You’re the only person who needs to use the app, so you’ll install for admins only.
+- Access: You’re the only person who needs to use the app, so you install for admins only.

-- In AppExchange, search for and open the Salesforce Adoption Dashboards listing.
+- In AppExchange, if you don’t have it open already, search for and open the Salesforce Adoption Dashboards listing.

 - Click Get It Now.